tpascarella/sr50/docs/investing/stocks-bonds.md

 ## Index Funds

+>"A low-cost index fund is the most sensible equity investment for the great majority of investors.
+By periodically investing in an index fund, the know-nothing investor can actually outperform most investment professionals." -Warren Buffett

 An index fund is a fund that invests in a group of stocks according to a specific index.
 I assume you’ve heard of the S&P 500, right?
 The S&P 500 is an index that tracks the 500 largest publicly traded companies in America, that’s it.
 So, if you invest in an S&P 500 index fund, you are investing in those same 500 companies, in the same proportions, as the index.
 Index funds are the simplest, most powerful, most tax efficient, lowest time requirement investments you can ever make in this asset class.

 Index and mutual funds are considered “low cost” if their expense ratio is less than one tenth of a percent.
 Most index funds have expense ratios less than five hundredths of a percent.
 Index funds are known as passive funds because all they do is follow what the index does, as opposed to actively managed funds, which have full time management and can have expense ratios in excess of 1%.